yashwanthsai1234/GPU/README.md

-Here I've implemented the basic coding into CUDA code for GPU
+Here I've implemented the basic code into CUDA code for GPU